Inschrijven op de nieuwsbrief

 De grondstof van het gedicht (The raw material of poems)

-For the closing event of the 2023 Winternachten festival, poets and artists seek out the raw material of poems.
+For the closing event of the 2023 Winternachten festival, poets and artists seeked out the raw material of poems.
 How do the violence of resource extraction, the destruction of lives and worlds, and the depletion of Earth become audible and palpable in language?
 What are poems made of: can they, too, plunder and harm?

 Anyone who opens a children's book about a farm does not see hyper-modern, destructive industry, but lovely scenes.
 This obfuscation of reality, according to British zoologist, author and activist George Monbiot, is due to persistent images about our dealings with animals and land, borrowed from poetry.
 "One of the greatest threats to life on Earth is poetry," he wrote provocatively.